AlterJuice/LightITTasks/README.md

 2. Then you can set up game settings:
-	One of the features of this ConsoleGame is that you can add Players as mush as you want (In fact HR manager Julia said that it will be good if more then 2 players)
+	One of the features of this ConsoleGame is that you can add Players as many as you want (In fact HR manager Julia said that it will be good if more then 2 players)